 The Water for the World Act aims to modify the Senator Paul Simon Water for the Poor Act (passed in 2005) and improve the efficiency with which the U.S. gives foreign aid for global safe drinking water, sanitation and hygiene (WASH).
-This is especially important with looming budget cuts that are likely to affect these programs.

 Call your member of Congress at 202-224-3121 and say you want to support efforts already underway to solve the global water, sanitation, and hygiene crisis.
 Here are some talking points.
 You can also visit their office or write a letter.
 Here is a template to get you started.

 Investing in WASH is one of the most effective and efficient choices we can make for global child health, nutrition, resource conservation, women’s empowerment, and education.
 For every $1 invested in WASH, $4 is returned in increased economic productivity.
 Since lack of access to safe WASH keeps people—mostly women and girls—from school and work, this crisis costs countries in sub-Saharan Africa and South Asia 5% of their Gross Domestic Product each year.